Performance Tips

 In some cases there is some property that exists in every point of a discrete space, e.g. the amount of grass, or whether there is grass or not, or whether there is a tree there that is burning or not.
 This most typically happens when one simulates a cellular automaton.

-It might be tempting to represent this property as a specific type of agent like Grass or Tree, and add an instance of this agent in every position of the GridSpace.
+.
 However, in Agents.jl this is not necessary and a much more performant approach can be followed.
-Specifically, you can represent this property as a standard Julia Array that is a property of the model.
-This will typically lead to a 5-10 fold increase in performance.
+Specifically, you can represent this property as a standard Julia Array

-For an example of how this is done, see the Forest fire model, which is a cellular automaton that has no agents in it, or the Daisyworld model, which has both agents as well as a spatial property represented by an Array.
+For an example of how this is done, see the Forest fire model, which is a cellular automaton that has no agents in it, or the Daisyworld model, which has both agents as well as a spatial property represented by an Array

-Multiple agent types: @multiagent versus Union types
+Multiple agent types: @multiagent

-Due to the way Julia's type system works, and the fact that agents are grouped in a container mapping IDs to agent instances, using a Union for different agent types always creates a performance hit because it leads to type instability.
-On the other hand, a Union of different types allows utilizing Julia's multiple dispatch system.
+Due to the way Julia's type system works, and the fact that agents are grouped in a container mapping IDs to agent instances, using a Union

-In the following script, which you can find in test/performance/variable_agent_types_simple_dynamics.jl, we create a basic money-exchange ABM with many different agent types (up to 15), while having the simulation rules the same regardless of how many agent types are there.
-We then compare the performance of the three versions for multiple agent types, incrementally employing more agents from 2 to 15.
+, we create a basic money-exchange ABM with many different agent types (up to 15), while having the simulation rules the same regardless of how many agent types are there.
+We then compare the performance of the two versions for multiple agent types, incrementally employing more agents from 2 to 15.
 Here are the results of how much time it took to run each version:

 using Agents